laboon/CS1530_Spring2017/exercises/swing_exercise.md

 This will create nine buttons along with their _listeners_ - that is, objects that "listen" for an event to take place, and then execute code when it happens.
 We will fill in the listeners soon.

 Before you can compile, add a ButtonListener.
+This can be an internal (non-public) class.
 In our case, we will start with a button which just changes to X when it is pressed.

 ```java
     class ButtonListener implements ActionListener {